-The Inespan of the network is a key factor in determining how long-lasting and dependable an LLN routing system is, as shown in Figure 6a.
-The fundamental goal of CA-RPL's design was to make it feasible to automatically extend the network layer (NL) by evenly distributing energy usage among all nodes.
+The lifespan of the network is a key factor in determining how long-lasting and dependable an LLN routing system is, as shown in Fig 6a.
+The fundamental goal of CA-RPL's design was to make it feasible to automatically extend the network layer (NL) by evenly distributing energy usage among all nodes Fig 6 shows Average Residual Energy and Average Residual Energy.
 CA-RPL prevents highly central nodes from being overutilized by utilizing fuzzy energy assessment and learning-based routing together.
 It is defined as (20):

-$$NL = \min{i \in K} \left(t_i^{depletion} \right) \tag{20}$$
+$$NL = \min{i \in K} \left(t_i^{depletion} \right) \tag{20}$$ of the connections.
+CA-RPL, on the other hand, employs load balancing that considers context and routing, taking into account energy, to prevent high-quality nodes from receiving excessive requests.

 At time $t_i^{depletion}$, when all of the nodes' K energy has been used up, node i will have run out of energy.
 CA-RPL lasted 30% longer (1740s) than T-RPL (1250s).
 It also fared better in the tests than O-RPL (1360s), EA-RPL (1430s), M-RPL (1310s), and F-RPL (1540s).
-RPL typically selects the optimal pathways based solely on the number of hops or the quality of the connections.
-CA-RPL, on the other hand, employs load balancing that considers context and routing, taking into account energy, to prevent high-quality nodes from receiving accesive requests.
+RPL typically selects the optimal pathways based solely on the number of hops or the quality

-This work utilized ARE to assess the equity and energy efficiency of the pool as shown in Figure 6b.
-No single set of nodes would be overburdened, as Contraffic CPL redistributes traffic and chooses parents based on the situation.
+This work utilized ARE to assess the equity and energy efficiency of the nodes, as shown in Fig 6b.
+No single set of nodes would be overburdened, as CA-traffic RPL redistributes traffic and chooses parents based on the situation.

-Where in (21), $R_e(i, t{end})$ shows the residual energy of node i other the simulation at the time t{end} .
-CA-RPL was able to maintain 2.14 J because itempoyed onlybrid strategy that spread out energy usage and prevented frequent retranscissions.
+Where in (21), $R_e(i, t{end})$ shows the residual energy of node i after the simulation at the time t{end} .
+CA-RPL was able to maintain 2.14 J because it employed a hybrid strategy that spread out energy usage and prevented frequent retransmissions.
 T-RPL only had 1.32J.
 When O-RPL and EA-RPL choose pathways based on only one parameter, such as rank or ETX, they generate hotspot nodes.
 Even if they operate better than regular M-RPL, this is still true.
-Its adaptive hybrid strategy made learning-based election more effective than F-RPL, which lacked fuzzy awareness.
+Its adaptive hybrid strategy made learning-based selection more effective than F-RPL, which lacked fuzzy awareness.

-4.2 Packet Delivery Retio (F) and End-to-End Delay (EED):
+Packet Delivery Ratio (PDR) and End-to-End Delay (EED)

-Figure 7a.
-Packet Delivery Ratio
+Fig 7a.
+Packet Delivery Ratio Fig 7b.

-Figure 7b.
 End-to-End Delay